Blog

 Engineering metrics can be tied to key performance indicators (KPIs), and can be used in part or as a whole objective within the OKR (objectives and key results) framework.

-Engineering metrics fall within six key categories:
+They fall within 6 key categories:

 Why do engineering metrics matter?